jmquigley/util.pkgwrap/README.md

 - `--testing`: calls the testing program.
 It uses mocha by default.
 It can be overriden to use ava with an additonal `--ava` flag.
 - `--reporting`: runs nyc to create information that can be used in reporting testing coverage
 - `--coverage`: runs coveralls to upload report details after a successful build.
+- `--clean`: removes intermediate build/distribution files from the module.
+This includes `dist`, `build`, `coverage`.

 #### Options

 - `--ava`: Used with the `--testing` command to use the ava test runner.
 - `--jsx`: Used with the `--build` command to search for `.jsx` files and use babel to transpile them.
+- `--webpack`: Used with the `--build` command to invoke webpack if it is avaialble

 #### Dependencies
 The following development dependencies must be included within the `package.json` file of the project that uses this cli: